data-apis/array-api/spec/extensions/linear_algebra_functions.md

 -   **x**: _&lt;array&gt;_

-    -   input array.
-Must have at least `2` dimensions.
+    -   input array having shape `(..., M, N)` and whose innermost two dimensions form `MxN` matrices.
 Should have a floating-point data type.

--   **axis**: _Tuple\[ int, int ]_

-    -   a 2-tuple which specifies the axes (dimensions) defining two-dimensional matrices for which to compute matrix norms.
-Negative indices must be supported.
-Default: `(-2, -1)` (i.e., the last two-dimensions).

 -   **keepdims**: _bool_

-    -   If `True`, the axes (dimensions) specified by `axis` must be included in the result as singleton dimensions, and, accordingly, the result must be compatible with the input array (see {ref}`broadcasting`).
-Otherwise, if `False`, the axes (dimensions) specified by `axis` must not be included in the result.
+    -   If `True`, the last two axes (dimensions) must be included in the result as singleton dimensions, and, accordingly, the result must be compatible with the input array (see {ref}`broadcasting`).
+Otherwise, if `False`, the last two axes (dimensions) must not be included in the result.
 Default: `False`.

 -   **ord**: _Optional\[ Union\[  int, float, Literal\[ inf, -inf, 'fro', 'nuc' ] ] ]_